 WAKE is an original independent British short film that explores the aftermath of suicide in a farming family.

-Suicide is the single biggest cause of death for men under the age of 45 and in the UK farm workers are more than twice as likely to take their own life as the broader population.
+Suicide is the single biggest cause of death for men under the age of 45.
 Problems with mental health in the farming community can carry a stigma.
 Due to the nature of farming life - long days, isolation, financial worries - these problems can seem insurmountable.
 Seeking help, talking about feelings and opening up about a mental struggle can be difficult for many, and especially so for those in the farming community, where a certain conservative stoicism exists.

 Wake is a film about how a family comes to terms with tragic loss and how they cope both psychologically and practically.
 It raises awareness of the under-reported social issue of mental health and suicide in the seemingly idyllic countryside setting and how simple conversations about feelings can start a process to prevent the downward spiral toward the finality of suicide.